 Injuring oneself on the boat, with nobody nearby to help, could be already nerve-racking as an idea.
 You had such a moment, but how did you overcome it and found the courage to continue?

 Any injury, no matter how minor, is a recipe for disaster.
-A small cut, constantly exposed to salt-water, can easily become infected, turn septic and result in an excruciating, lonely, ignoble end.
+A small cut, constantly exposed to salt water, can easily become infected, turn septic and result in an excruciating, lonely, ignoble end.
 I did everything I could to avoid injury.
 It was the biggest concern.

 I turned around and let go.
 Crumpled, I laid in agony and unable to move.
 I had hurt my back but just how badly, I didn’t knowBert terHart

 Avoiding injury requires constant vigilance and attention.
 Standing in the cockpit and hanging on with both hands to the safety bar that forms part of the main companionway dodger, I turned to look behind me and for some reason, let go.
-I was immediately tossed some 5 feet (1,5 m, Ed.) across the cockpit and folded in half backwards over the stainless steel bars that protect the compass.
+I was immediately tossed some 5 feet (1,5 m, Ed.) across the cockpit and folded in half backward over the stainless steel bars that protect the compass.
 Crumpled on the cockpit sole, I laid in agony and unable to move.
 I had hurt my back but just how badly, I didn’t know.

 Fortunately, the weather was relatively mild and forecast to be that way for at least two days.
 I spent those days strapped to my bunk, barely able to deal with the minimum required to sail the boat even in those conditions.
 Anything not absolutely necessary was out of the question.

-The luckiest man alive
+Bert terHart, the luckiest man alive

 You are 62 now.
 Some people of your age have trouble going up the staircase, not even imagining how it is having waves tossing you around the boat like a puppet while you are just trying to use the loo.
 I wanted to ask you about the secret of your fitness, but then I’ve also read that you broke your ribs three weeks before this odyssey!
 You really have guts!